 Can Tumor Necrosis Factor Cause Sleep Problems?

-In the chronic insomnia population studied by Vgontzas et al. (2002), TNF-α lost its normal circadian rhythm and instead followed an irregular 4-hour secretory pulse pattern throughout the day.
-This loss of TNF-α circadian patterning, combined with the IL-6 temporal inversion, contributes to the 24-hour dysregulation of immune and arousal pathways that maintains the “wired but tired” state.
+In the chronic insomnia population studied by Vgontzas et al. (2002), TNF-α lost its normal circadian rhythm and instead followed a regular but abnormal 4-hour secretory pulse pattern throughout the day.
+This loss of TNF-α circadian patterning, combined with the IL-6 temporal timing change, may contribute to the 24-hour dysregulation of immune and arousal pathways that maintains the “wired but tired” state.

 Related Reading